pmorie/kubernetes/docs/design/secrets.md

     3. Sets the correct security attributes for the volume based on the pod's `SecurityContext`
 2. Returning a `volume.Cleaner` implementation from `NewClear` that cleans the volume from the container's filesystem

+### Changes to the Kubelet

+For use-cases where the Kubelet's behavior is affected by the secrets associated with a pod's `ServiceAccount`, the Kubelet will need to be changed.
+For example, if secrets of type `docker-reg-auth` affect how the pod's images are pulled, the Kubelet will need to be changed to accomodate this.
+Subsequent proposals can address this on a type-by-type basis.